Wrapping Haptic Displays Around Robot Arms to Communicate Learning: Measuring Human Perception of 1-DoF Wrapped Haptic Displays

-The participants were instructed to sit at the desk, positioned in front of the curtain, and put on hearing protection headphones.
-Before beginning the experiments, we demonstrated the display function to the participants by inflating the display to three pressure levels and allowing them to interact with it.
-Each experimental trial started by inflating the display to the selected "Pressure 1".
-Once the display reached a steady-state, constant pressure, the participants were asked to touch and interact with the display for an unrestricted period of time and then release it.
-There was no restriction on how the participants could grasp or touch the display; however, they were allowed to interact only while the device had a constant pressure.
-Then, the display was inflated to ``Pressure 2''.
-Again, the participants were asked to touch the display and then release it.
-Once they interacted with both pressure levels, we asked which one felt like a higher inflation pressure.
-The subjects were not told the correct answers during the experiment.
-This procedure was then repeated until all pairs of pressures were tested ten times.
-Since seven different pressures were tested against the reference pressure, we had a total of 70 pairs in the study.

-After completing the interaction portion of the experiment, the participants were given a post-experiment questionnaire.
-The questionnaire asked about the overall experience during the study (clarity of instructions, sense of safety during the experiment) and about their previous experiences and familiarity with haptic technology, robotics, and video games.
-The entire experiment took approximately 35 minutes, with an optional break after the first 35 experimental pairs.
+The participants sat at the desk, and, before beginning the experiments, we demonstrated the display function, allowing participants to interact with it.
+Each experimental trial began by inflating the display to ``Pressure 1''.
+The participants were told to interact with the display for an unrestricted period of time and then release it.
+Then, the display was inflated to ``Pressure 2,'' and the participants were asked to interact again.
+Once they interacted with both pressures, we asked which one felt like a higher inflation pressure.
+The subjects were not told the correct answers.
+This procedure was repeated ten times each for the seven test pressures.
+After completing the interaction portion, the participants were given a post-experiment questionnaire asking about their overall study experience and their previous experiences with haptic technology, robotics, etc. The entire experiment took approximately 35 minutes, with an optional break.